Navel-IT/anyevent-fork-rpc-serializer-cpanel-json-xs/README.md

 License
 -------

-navel-anyevent-fork-rpc-serializer-sereal is licensed under the Apache License, Version 2.0
+anyevent-fork-rpc-serializer-sereal is licensed under the Apache License, Version 2.0